 WELCOME TO THE TRAIL

 Welcome to The Trail!
 Each month of the HomeScouting Adventure Club for Scouts BSA will be focused on a merit badge.
-Below you can complete all of the requirements for the electricity merit badge.
+Below you can complete all of the requirements for the Citizenship in the Nation & American Heritage merit badges.
 Scouts are encouraged to find a local merit badge counselor to fully complete the merit badge.
 The HomeScouting Adventure Club will provide a limited number of merit badge counselors to have small group merit badge sessions during the first two weeks of the month following the subject month.

-When you're ready, get started on your first HomeScouting Adventure - learning about cooking at home and on the trial and earning the cooking merit badge!
+When you're ready, get started on your HomeScouting Adventure - learning about American history and earning merit badges along the way!

 Looking for last month's merit badge?
 Click the Link Below!